rackerlabs/rackspace-how-to/content/cloud-backup/install-or-update-the-cloud-backup-agent-on-linux.md

 The Rackspace Cloud Backup agent facilitates the backup process on your servers.
 You must install the agent on every server that you want to back up.
-This article provide instructions for installing the agent on a Linux server by using the Cloud Backup Updater.
+This article provides instructions for installing the agent on a Linux &reg; server by using the Cloud Backup Updater.

-If you are using a Windows server, see
-[Install the Cloud Backup agent on Windows](/how-to/rackspace-cloud-backup-install-the-agent-on-windows) for Windows instructions.
+If you are using a Windows &reg; Server &reg;, see [Install the Cloud Backup agent on Windows](/how-to/rackspace-cloud-backup-install-the-agent-on-windows) for Windows instructions.

 ### Considerations

-You can use Cloud Backup on any Linux server in the Rackspace cloud except FreeBSD 9 and Debian 5.
+You can use Cloud Backup on any Linux server in the Rackspace Cloud except FreeBSD &reg; 9 and Debian &reg; 5.
 For both of these distributions, use an alternative method to back up your data.

 Also, 32-bit servers and agents on Linux are not supported.

 The agent should already be installed on servers that have the Managed Operations service level.
-See the following section to determine whether the agent is already installed on a server.
+See the following section to determine if the agent is already installed on a server.

-If the Cloud Backup updater fails, use the instructions in [Manually update the Rackspace Cloud Backup agent](/how-to/update-the-rackspace-cloud-backup-agent).
+If the Cloud Backup Updater fails, use the instructions in [Manually update the Rackspace Cloud Backup agent](/how-to/update-the-rackspace-cloud-backup-agent).

 ### Verify whether the agent is already installed